 Public health emergencies give rise to exceptional powers that can be exercised by federal and state officials.
 One of these powers is the ability to shield health care workers from liability in certain limited circumstances.

-To be clear, there is currently no general liability protection available to health care workers treating patients during the COVID-19 (coronavirus) pandemic.
+To be clear, there is currently no general liability protection available to non-volunteer health care workers treating patients during the COVID-19 (coronavirus) pandemic.
 Traditional negligence standards apply absent an exception discussed below.
 Reasonable care by a doctor, for example, is care that meets an accepted standard of care that a doctor who is in a similar practice in a similar community would use or follow under similar circumstances.